-A railway company with over $900M in total assets was preparing for the upcoming Federal Railroad Administration (FRA) Positive Train Control (PTC) regulations.
-The regulation requires full PTC implementation and full functionality on all track lines by December 31, 2020.
+A railway company with over $900M in total assets was preparing for the Federal Railroad Administration (FRA) Positive Train Control (PTC) regulations, requiring full PTC implementation and full functionality on all tracks.
 PTC systems use communication and processor train control technology to prevent train-to-train collisions, overspeed derailments, obtrusions into established work zone limits, and movements of trains through switches in the wrong position.

 Executive management was faced with a decision: Implement network-wide multi-factor authentication (MFA) or invest in additional application programming interface (API) security measures to protect the functionality of their PTC system?
 The organization’s conventional approach to risk rankings could not support executive management’s decision.
 In order to answer these questions, the security team needed to start communicating risk using the method best understood by business stakeholders: dollars and cents.
 They turned to the RiskLens Platform and Professional Services team.